 The moon is also near first quarter phase now.
-It reaches first quarter less than one day after this month’s lunar apogee.
-It’s no coincidence that the first quarter moon – and closest far-moon – happen less than a day apart.
+First quarter moon happened the day before this month’s lunar apogee, on August 29.
+It’s no coincidence that the first quarter moon – and closest far-moon – happen in close vicinity of one another.